Dickinson-COMP-491-492/website/docs/06-sysAdminActivity.md

 Complete each of the following exercises:

 1. **Snapshotting**: Any time you are doing system configuration or installs, it is a good idea to take a snapshot.
-Often an install will not work or you'll try several things before getting it to work.
-This can leave unnecessary residue on the machine from all of the things that you've tried that didn't work.
+Sometimes an install will not work or you'll try several things before getting it to work.
+This can leave unnecessary changes or files on the machine.
 If you have a *snapshot*, you can roll back to the state before you started and do a clean install once you have it all figured out.
 Also, if something were to go horribly wrong, you can roll back to a known stable state.
 Make a snapshot of your current VM state in Virtual Box and give it a descriptive name.

 1. **Software Manager**: `apt`, and similar tools (e.g. `snap`, `yum`, `dnf`, `pkg`) used by different Linux flavors, provide powerful